 Then a relative ‘new boy’, Ralf Schwieger (above left) poured his talent into Lipstick Rose, creating a scent which to us evokes the delicious interior of a expensive vintage handbag, through that delicious violet-rose fragrance of a lipstick, with touches of raspberry and vanilla – yet is utterly contemporary, at the same time.

-More recently, there’s been Portrait of a Lady, by Dominique Ropion.
+Portrait of a Lady has become one of the best-loved fragrances in the collection, by Dominique Ropion.
 ‘When I was a child,’ Frédéric recalled, to Interview Magazine, ‘the first smell I liked was perfume, because I was brought up smelling them.
 And when you begin with Miss Dior, you end up doing Portrait of a Lady.
 Something like that sets a standard that elevates you for everything else.’

-Since the launch of his ‘Editions’ in 2000, it’s now almost de rigueur for perfume brands – even blockbuster lines – to trumpet the involvement of a named perfumer.
+Since his launch in 2000, it’s now almost de rigueur for perfume brands to trumpet the involvement of a named perfumer.
 But Frederic Malle‘s pared-down philosophy remains simple: ‘Eliminate all that is superfluous or merely decorative’.
 His request to the perfumers is that each fragrance is designed to ’embrace the body of each wearer’, rather than being just a ‘pretty scent’.’